 I should also mention that its developers seem to have abandoned dlispy.
 At least at this time of writing, they only made two commits to github in November 2018, and there has been no activity since.

 This is another Python library that Equinor recently published under the free LGPL license.
 While the library is currently under heavy development and only has API documentation, it is already usable.
 You can use it directly in Python to explore the contents of DLIS files.
 While reading data directly from the DLIS files is somewhat slow due to the design of the DLIS standard, you can fairly easily export the data to another, faster format.
 (One idea is exporting to HDF5 using the h5py Python library.)

 Some things are still missing, though.
 For example, it would be very useful to have a link from a channel or frame to its corresponding depth axis.
 It is still possible to find, but more of a hassle than necessary.
+[Update: This feature was added to dlisio in October 2019.]
 And while dlisio can give you the units of DLIS channels, it does not yet provide the units of measurement parameters.
-Thus, you cannot tell if a parameter value is in millivolts, volts, or something else.
+Thus, you cannot tell if a parameter value is in seconds, milliseconds, microseconds, or something else.

 Even though it may still lack some features, dlisio is a good bet if you want to extract data from DLIS files.
 Again, it is free, easily automated, and looks like it can extract all the data from a DLIS file.
 Unlike dlispy, dlisio lets you access the data directly without having to export text files.
 Another advantage of dlisio is that its developers are currently very active, and they are always improving the library.